ishansasika/premium-react-loaders/README.md

 📚 **[Storybook Documentation](https://docs.premium-react-loaders.ishansasika.dev/)** - Detailed component documentation and examples

-See all 18 components in action with interactive examples and customization options.
+See all 20 components in action with interactive examples and customization options.

 ## Features

-- **18 Premium Components** across 4 categories (Skeleton, Spinner, Progress, Pulse)
+- **20 Premium Components** across 5 categories (Skeleton, Spinner, Progress, Pulse, Overlay)
 - **Full TypeScript Support** with exported type definitions
 - **Tailwind CSS Integration** for easy customization
 - **Tree-shakeable** - only bundle what you use